 Our "new normal" has most definitely highlighted the relationship between skincare and self-care more than ever.
-From home, it’s likely you’re finding more time to focus on yourself, your skin, and subsequently recognizing concerns you may have overlooked.
+From home, it’s likely you’ more time to focus on yourself, your skin, and subsequently recognizing concerns you may have overlooked.
 Time at home allows us to be more mindful in that respect.

 Ayurveda, the ancient Indian healing science, has always emphasized holistic wellbeing.
 From gut-healing concoctions to rituals that help revive dull skin, the benefits and offerings of Ayurveda tap into every sphere of your life.
 Beauty brands in India and around the world are taking note of Ayurveda's growing popularity in the mainstream, and bottling formulas that bring its benefits to your beauty shelf.
 You’ve tried turmeric lattes, possibly a flour-based face mask, and even an Ashwagandha supplement—but these brands have made it even easier to incorporate Ayurvedic practices into your daily routine.
 Read on for our favorites.